alicefasoli/OrderPizzaBoot/README.md

 ```

 ### Telegram bot
 The token is not accessible.
-But to make it work I run thi commands.
+But to make it work I run the commands.
 ```
 ngrok http 5005
 rasa run